Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 [10.1136/gut.2011.238386](https://gut.bmj.com/content/gutjnl/61/1/69.full.pdf)

     Multiple imputation was conducted in R 2.11."

+**We propose to cover the notion of software in general independently from any particular distribution forms.**
+In addition to the exclusions we discussed above (mentions to algorithm independently from its implementation, mentions to database when referring to the stored data, and programing language when indicating in which language some software is written), we consider the following clarifications:

 - When defining the scope of software, [2] introduces the following exclusions: